Mandatory licensing & houses in multiple occupation

 The council is not currently operating any additional or selective HMO licensing schemes.

-(All these fees are set locally by the council, reviewed annually and cover the five year licence period).
+All fees are set locally by the council, reviewed annually and cover the five year licence period.

 Tacit consent does not apply to this application as it is in the public interest that the council must process your application before it can be granted.
 If you have not heard from the Private Sector Housing Team within 90 days from your application date, please contact us.

-In addition, any Housing Benefit paid to the landlord of an unlicensed HMO, may be repayable to the local authority (subject to a Residential Property Tribunal Order) and in some circumstances, tenants can apply to the Residential Property Tribunal (RPT) for a Rent Repayment Order if they have paid rent to a landlord who has failed to obtain an HMO licence.
+In addition, any Housing Benefit or Universal Credit paid to the landlord of an unlicensed HMO may be repayable to the council.
+Tenants can also apply for a Rent Repayment Order if they have paid rent to a landlord who has failed to obtain an HMO licence.

-A local authority can apply to a RPT to manage an HMO that is not licensed.
-This means the council could take over management responsibilities from the landlord in respect to the property, including collection of rent and carrying out repairs etc. This is referred to as an Interim or Final Management Order.
+The council can apply to manage a HMO that is not licensed.
+This means the council could take over management responsibilities from the landlord in respect to the property, including collection of rent and carrying out repairs etc.